Swiss police

 Use of force by police in Switzerland

 Police in Switzerland are authorised to use firearms to arrest or prevent the escape of someone who has (or is suspected to have) committed a serious offence.
 Police officers are only permitted to use a weapon as a last resort.
-Tasers and pepper spray are permitted to be used by police in Switzerland.
+They are also authorised to use tasers and pepper spray when appropriate.

 Was this helpful?